 To complicate matters even further, a data controller can have multiple data processors and the processor in turn multiple sub-processors.
 Under the new Regulation, the data controller is liable for the actions of the data processors that they work with in the market.
 It is essential that US companies carefully select their data processors where the data of data subjects in the EU is being processed and sign data processing agreements with them.
 A data processing agreement should govern the relationship between a controller and a processor and in turn the processors sub-processors.
 The agreement should include all aspects of data protection governance and article 28 and 82 of the GDPR detail what these agreements or contracts should cover.

 GDPR Penalties and Fines

-The hefty penalties associated with the non-compliance of GDPR could quickly reach millions of dollars.
-Companies that do not comply will fall into one of two categories, with the higher grade could cost companies 20 million Euros or 4% of the company’s net income.
+The hefty penalties associated with non-compliance of GDPR could reach into millions of dollars.
+Companies that do not comply will fall into one of two categories, and the higher of these could cost €20 million or 4% of the company’s annual turnover, whichever is higher.

 Data Protection Officer

 In some cases, companies will need to recruit a Data Protection Officer (DPO).
 The GDPR sets out guidelines regarding when a DPO is mandatory in Article 37 of the GDPR and Article 38 explains the position of the DPO.

 The GDPR is going to impact almost all operational teams within your company.
 Complying with the new regulation is going to require a lot of hard work, and it may be a best practice to centralize all the work under one person’s responsibility rather than having multiple data ‘chiefs’ within your company.
 If someone is accountable, then they take charge and put things into motion to achieve compliance.